99002519/Linux_MiniProject/Linux/README.md

 Elapsed times(in nanosecond) when process C has consumed for i times is stored in the csv files, statistics_non-busy-waiting.csv and statistics_busy-waiting.csv respectively, where i is from 1 to N_LOOP.
 We are able to run the executable file for as many times as we want to compare the performance between these two implementation.
-Every time you run the program, the statistics will be appended to the files unless you delete it manually.

 ## Sample standard output
 Use "Ctrl + C" to stop(interrupt) the program.